 The next award will be given in 2017.

 Marilyn Singer has published over one hundred books for children and young adults in a wide variety of genres.
 She likes writing many different kinds of books, and many of them have won awards with several placed on notable book lists.
 Mirror, Mirror has garnered many awards, including the Cybil Award for Poetry and the Land of Enchantment Picture Book Award, and has also been named an ALA Notable Book, a CLA/NCTE Notable Book, and a Capitol Choice Book.
 It's been called one of the best books of 2011 by the Washington Post, Horn Book, Booklist, Publishers Weekly, the New York Public Library, the Chicago Public Library, Scripps News Service, and blogger Betsy Bird’s list.

-Singer will be honored and speak at the Children's Book Awards Luncheon and Poetry Award session during the NCTE Annual Convention in Minneapolis, Minnesota, in November.
+Singer was honored at the Children's Book Awards Luncheon and Poetry Award session during the NCTE Annual Convention in Minneapolis, Minnesota.

 2015 NCTE Notable Poetry Books

 Here are 16 outstanding poetry collections to offer children and teens—not just this month, but throughout the year and across the curriculum.
 These well-written and beautifully illustrated selections provide myriad options to engage students and to foster a love of language, both oral and written.
 It is our hope that this list of recommended titles is just the beginning.
 Use these books, and create connections with books from previous Notable Lists (2014, 2013, 2012, 2011) to create even more poetry joy!

 Literary Merit (art and craft of aggregate work--as poet or anthologist)